 The New Work Item widget now allows you to select the default work item type, instead of forcing you to select the most common type you're creating over and over from the drop-down list.

-The Team Members widget has been updated to make it easier to add somebody to your team (Figure 18).
+We have updated the Team Members widget to make it easier to add somebody to your team (Figure 18).

 Teams can now configure the size of the dashboard's Query Results widget, allowing it to display more results.

-The Sprint Overview widget has been redesigned making it easier for teams to see if they're on track.
+The Sprint Overview widget has been redesigned making it easier for teams to see if they are on track.